strelokz/Pxy-diagram-for-mixtures/README.md

 This is an object oriented implementation using MATLAB code.
 The equations utilized for the calculations are from the textbook FUNDAMENTALS OF CHEMICAL ENGINEERING THERMODINAMICS, Themis Matsoukas.

-Binary interaction parameters for the CO2/n-pentane mixture from Sandler pag.
+Binary interaction parameters for the CO2 / n-pentane mixture from Sandler pag.
 565.
 The computation gives a better aproximation to the real mixture properties if experimental binary parameters are used for the selected temperature.

-For the CO_2 - n-pentane mixture produce the following graph:
+For the CO2 / n-pentane mixture the scrip generates the following graph:
 ![screeshot](Pxy-co2-pentane.bmp)